Best Cheap Health Insurance in Illinois (2026)

 Catastrophic health insurance plans are the cheapest options in IL, but they offer the lowest level of coverage.
 Having a Catastrophic plan is better than not having health insurance, but it's not a good option for most people.

 You can only qualify for a Catastrophic plan if you're under 30 years old or meet certain other requirements.
-You also can't get a premium tax credit to make Catastrophic plans cheaper.
+You also can't use a premium tax credit to make Catastrophic plans cheaper.
 You should only consider a Catastrophic plan if you have the finances to pay for expensive medical bills if you become seriously ill or injured.

 Medicaid in Illinois